-8 Situational Awareness Safety Tips for Every Workplace
+10 Situational & Safety Awareness Tips for the Workplace

 To prevent a wide range of hazards, promote situational awareness at all levels of your organization.
-These expert tips will help you build a foundation of proactive safety.
+These expert tips will help you build a foundation of proactive safety awareness.

-In this article, we’ll outline eight key tips to improve situational awareness for safety in the workplace.
+In this article, we’ll outline ten key tips on how to improve situational awareness for safety in the workplace.
+You can also download these situational awareness training exercises to help your team prepare to stay safe and alert on the job.

 1. Adopt a structured situational awareness framework